Why Amazon.com, Inc. (AMZN) Shares Are Dropping After Recent Events

-Amazon.com, Inc. (NASDAQ:AMZN) went down by -0.41% from its latest closing price when compared to the 1-year high value of $3344.29 and move down -6.23%, while AMZN stocks collected -0.61% of loss with the last five trading sessions.
-MarketWatch.com reported 8 hours ago that Did Warren Buffett just bet against the U.S. economy?
-His latest investment raises some questions
+Amazon.com, Inc. (NASDAQ:AMZN) went down by -1.57% from its latest closing price when compared to the 1-year high value of $3344.29 and move down -2.57%, while AMZN stocks collected 3.11% of gains with the last five trading sessions.
+Press Release reported 4 hours ago that Amazon Supports Investigation and Prosecution of Four New York Defendants Charged in Fraud Scheme

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.